During Winter, gardening outlets are breaming with new season bare-rooted roses, deciduous ornamentals and fruit trees for Winter planting.

 TIP 7 – Water immediately after planting, but don’t overwater when dormant.

-TIP 8 – Start applying fertiliser when growth resumes in spring.7 Things to Consider Before Planting a Tree How to Grow Potted Fruit Trees
+TIP 8 – Apply SeaMax Fish & Kelp with initial watering to help the plant develop roots and resist transplant shock.
+Start applying fertiliser when growth resumes in spring.7 Things to Consider Before Planting a Tree How to Grow Potted Fruit Trees